London Stock Exchange to launch midday auction next year

 It could offer an advantage over dark pools, where buyers and sellers submit the price at which they would like to trade, but may not be able to get the deal done if they cannot find a counterparty prepared to do business at that price.

-The auction would coincide with a similar process conducted on Germany's Deutsche Boerse (DB1Gn.DE), the LSE said on Wednesday.
+The auction would coincide with a similar process conducted on Germany's Deutsche Boerse, the LSE said on Wednesday.

 "This is a very significant change to the trading day," said Brian Schwieger, head of Equities at the LSE.
 "The auction will allow participants to place orders in a truly confidential, yet price-forming environment via a well understood mechanism."